-- Conduct research to strengthen the evidence of the effectiveness of the interventions. - Support government agencies with research. - Use evidence from research to promote the benefits of simple and effective health habits and other affordable preventive health interventions. - Disseminate information on scientific developments. - Transfer technology and know-how to governments, private companies, and NGOs. - Work closely with the various development agencies and departments in government to promote the general health, education and welfare of children. - Take an active role in the advocacy process.
+- → Conduct research to strengthen the evidence of the effectiveness of the interventions. - → Use evidence from research to promote the benefits of simple and effective health habits and other affordable preventive health interventions. - → Disseminate information on scientific developments. - → Transfer technology and know-how to governments, private companies, and NGOs. - → Work closely with the various development agencies and departments in government to promote the general health, education and welfare of children.

-1. Why should teachers be involved in training children to develop healthy habits?
+Why should teachers be involved in training children to develop healthy habits?

 Poor health causes poor school performance.
 By investing time to develop healthy habits among students, teachers give a better chance for poor performing students to catch up with their peers.
 Healthy children perform better and attend school more regularly.
-In addition good health and healthy habits builds selfesteem for character development and provides energy for participating in sports and social activities.
+In addition, good health and healthy habits build self-esteem for character development and provides energy for participating in sports and social activities.

-2. Can teachers instruct children in toothbrushing even if they are not dentists?
+Can teachers instruct children in toothbrushing even if they are not dentists?